Debdut/omg-curry/README.md

 ## WTF is Curry?

-A Curry takes arguments one by one unlike functions which takes all arguments at once.
+A Curry takes arguments one by one unlike functions which take all arguments at once.

 ```js
 // Function